 So let me help you answer that question: why do I hate my life?

-You don’t hate your life; you hate how you feel in this moment
+I want to propose something – to plant a seed.
+MAYBE you don’t hate your life; you hate how you feel in this moment

 Hate is a strange emotion because it’s so powerful that it’s almost magnetic.
 It feels fundamental, but it’s actually kind of secondary.
 In psychoanalysis, hate is one of two cathexis emotions (the other being love).
 Both love and hate involve investing energy towards something: a person, object, or idea.